bgeneto/covid-19/README.md

 # covid-19
-This project consists of only a single python 3 file that scrapes the web for coronavirus (covid-19) data and process it in order to outpup .png graphics files or .dat data files that can be used by several ploting softwares, like gnuplot, for example.
+This project consists of only a single python 3 file that scrapes the web for coronavirus (covid-19) data and process it in order to outpup .png graphics files or .dat data files that can be used by several plotting softwares, like gnuplot, for example.

 ## Installing